davidpriest/ptp-tools/README.md

 documents.
 Changes that are unique to an individual document should be performed in that document package, not to the toolset.

-Documents configured to use this toolset have a `mksupport` directory.
+Documents configured to use this toolset have a `ptp-config` directory.
 Several files provide “hooks” that will be called by the toolset. `asciidoc.conf` is used in converting ASCIIDoc to Docbook XML; refer to the ASCIIDoc literature for usage details.
 The `xsl/` directory provides DocBook-to-X customization;
 refer to Bob Stayton's “DocBook XSL: The Complete Guide” for details.

-The toolset has `mksupport-common` directory, containing configuration and support files that supplement or override settings and transformations provided by the stock ASCIIDoc, Docbook XSL, and FOP tools:
+The toolset has `ptp-site-defaults` directory, containing configuration and support files that supplement or override settings and transformations provided by the stock ASCIIDoc, Docbook XSL, and FOP tools: